symfony/symfony-docs/setup/flex.rst

 Symfony Flex server detects that ``mailer`` is in fact an alias for SwiftmailerBundle and returns the "recipe" for it.

-Flex keeps tracks of which recipes it installed in a ``symfony.lock`` file that must be committed in your code repository.
+Flex keeps tracks of the recipes it installed in a ``symfony.lock`` file, which must be committed to your code repository.

 Symfony Flex Recipes
 ~~~~~~~~~~~~~~~~~~~~